xwil560/OR-Project/README.md

 	- Partitioning the store locations in such a way that selections of nodes within each region can be computed as routes.
 	- Calculating the costs of each route based on the time taken for each route.
 	- Formulating a linear program to select routes that minimise operation costs.
-	- Applying the linear program and outputting the associated delivery scheme.
+	- Applying the linear program and outputting the optimal delivery scheme.
+	- Mapping out the optimal delivery scheme
+	- Performs a simulation of 1000 runs
+	- Plots a histogram of the results of the simulation in terms of total costs
+	- Identifies stores that could are unusually close together
+	- Plots a new histogram of the total costs based on a simulation where a store is closed down (and the savings costs are put into extra delivery trucks)

 ## Instructions
 - Clone the project repository "OR-Project" from github.
 - Run in prompt: `pip3 install -r requirements/main.txt`
 - Run: `python3 main.py`
 - A statement will require an ORS key to be input
-- Allow the program to run (it provides helpful time indicators for some parts)
+- Allow the program to run (provides helpful time indicators for some parts)
 - A output for both the weekday and weekend delivery scheme solutions will be printed

 ## Code File Summary
 - `main.py` : Carries out overall process as described above (not including demand data analysis)